Frankton, Warwickshire: Etymology

 According to W. H. Duignan, the town's earliest name, Franchtone, was derived from the Anglo-Saxon Franca or Franco (the personal name of the original settler, which is probably derived from the national name of the Franks) and -tun, making it either "Franca's town" or "the town of the Franks".

 Location and history

 Frankton is located about six miles south-west of Rugby, adjacent to the B4453 road linking Rugby and Princethorpe.
 The village stands on a hill approximately 360 feet above sea level.
 There are houses ranging from the 18th century to modern buildings, and a public house.
-Saint Nicholas church lies at the western end of the village, the earliest parts of which date from the 13th century.
+Saint Nicholas’s Church lies at the western end of the village, the earliest parts of which date from the 13th century.
 It is a Grade II* listed building.